 Gorse, scree and heather

-Eventually finding a responsible place to park, my first objective is Carrock Fell.
-The pathless hump looks impossible to breach.
-With scree slopes covered in spiky yellow gorse and the air thick with the distinctive smell of coconut, reminding me of childhood beach holidays, I start walking, picking a route towards the summit.
+Finding a responsible place to park, my first objective is Carrock Fell.
+The pathless hump looks impossible to breach, with scree slopes covered in spiky yellow gorse and the air thick with the distinctive smell of coconut, reminding me of childhood beach holidays.
+I start walking, picking a route towards the summit.